FAQs for Sponsors

 1. What are the advantages of working with the PIER consortium to conduct clinical trials?

-PIER provides a single point of contact giving you access to more than 40 sites and 2.8M patients in a wide and diverse geographic area.
-Instead of multiple negotiations, contracts, budgets and providers to manage, there is one central PIER office to coordinate all activity.
+PIER provides a single point of contact giving you access to multiple sites engaging millions of patients across a wide and diverse geographic area.
+Instead of multiple negotiations, contracts, budgets and sites to manage, there is one central PIER office to coordinate all activity.
 Streamlined communications reduce time and complexity.
-PIER’s centralized approach improves efficiency by reducing the burden on Sites, which allows them to focus on recruitment and core study activities.
-The PIER approach focuses on consistent quality across Sites with uniform training and quality assurance.
+PIER’s centralized approach improves efficiency by reducing the burden on sites, which allows them to focus on recruitment and core study activities.
+The PIER approach focuses on consistent quality across sites with members approved SOPs, uniform training and quality assurance.
 Our network is composed of experienced study teams and a wide breadth of disease expertise.

 2. What is the geographic scope of the PIER network?